Angie-gh/adix.github.io/README.md

 # Introduction

 ## College Experience
+I've taken previous IT college courses.

 ## Computer Experience
+I've had jobs in the computing industry.

-Why are you in this class?
+##Why are you in this class?
+To be able to write scripts and automate IoT devices.

-What might prevent you from doing well in this class?
+##What might prevent you from doing well in this class?
+I need to stay on top of the reading and review the examples.

-What's the most important thing in your life?
+##What's the most important thing in your life?
-Something interesting about yourself
+Being honest and kind is the most important thing.

+##Interests
+I enjoy travel.

 ### Markdown